 Work in History 993 is supervised by the History Acquisitions editor at the University of Nebraska Press.
 The students get an understanding of the tasks involved in working for the major press and preparing academic historical books for publication.

 Preparing Future Faculty

-The Preparing Future Faculty (PFF) program at the University of Nebraska-Lincoln is a professional development opportunity for advanced doctoral students interested in pursuing a faculty position.
+The Preparing Future Faculty (PFF) program at Nebraska is a professional development opportunity for advanced doctoral students interested in pursuing a faculty position.

 Through PFF, participants learn about faculty roles and responsibilities (research/scholarship, teaching, service) and gain direct knowledge of the diversity of higher education institutions (large public research, liberal arts, comprehensive, private religious, etc.) through a structured mentoring experience with partner institution mentors.
 Those who complete the PFF program are better prepared for the academic job search and are more successful in their first faculty position.